Governance

 When selecting finished product contractors, we conduct a due diligence process to help ensure that the established business relationships will comply with Gildan policies, standards, and applicable laws and regulations.

-When sourcing from new finished product contractors, Gildan conducts various investigations and assessments to review the partner’s history, including reputation and any past instances of non-compliance with laws and regulations, workplace policies and standards, quality control, and cost efficiency.
+When sourcing from new finished product contractors, Gildan conducts various assessments to review the potential contractor’s history, including reputation and any past instances of non-compliance with laws and regulations, workplace policies and standards, quality control, and cost efficiency.
 This information guides Gildan’s sourcing decision process.
-For workplace policies and standards, Gildan requires a profile and self-assessment from every new facility, conducts a full audit of the facility, which then receives a colour rating after the audit.
-If the facility receives a green, yellow, or orange rating, the facility is approved for production.
-Gildan does not approve facilities that receive a red or black rating.

-Gildan conducts audits of existing finished product contractors using a risk-based approach that takes into account the results and ratings of past audits.
-In the event of non-compliance, our Social Compliance team will work with the contractor to develop a management action plan, which ensures appropriate mitigation is put in place to prevent recurrence.
+Once the finished product contractor is approved, our Social Compliance team will work with the contractor to develop a management action plan if applicable.
 Progress on each action plan is tracked through our Corporate Social Responsibility data platform.
-If a contractor is not able to demonstrate improvements within a prescribed timeframe, we may reserve the right to terminate our relationship with them.
+If a contractor cannot demonstrate improvements within a prescribed timeframe, we may reserve the right to terminate our relationship with them.